 In connection with the acquisition of First Data, we continue to implement certain integration plans focused on reducing our overall cost structure, including reducing vendor spend and eliminating duplicate costs.
-We recorded restructuring charges of \$48 million, primarily consisting of severance and other separation costs expected to be paid during 2020, based upon committed actions during the quarter ended March 31, 2020.
+We recorded \$37 million and \$77 million of employee termination costs related to severance and other separation costs for terminated employees in connection with the acquisition of First Data during the three and six months ended June 30, 2020, respectively.
+Accrued employee severance and other separation costs of \$29 million at June 30, 2020 are expected to be paid within the next twelve months.
 We continue to evaluate operating efficiencies and anticipate incurring additional costs in the next few years in connection with these activities but are unable to estimate those amounts at this time as such plans are not yet finalized.